GonkieDev/phoenix_engine/README.md

 # Phoenix Engine
 Phoenix engine is a rendering engine.
 It is a thin layer of abstraction for Vulkan.
 It also provides platform independent input.

-## TODOs:
+# FIXES:
 - !!!!
 FIX PXMemoryArenaAllocate, needs to be aligned properly

-- vulkan setup
-- vulkan custom allocator
+# TODOs:

+## Memory TODOs:
 - memory logging
 - init multiple arenas in same contiguous block
+- Specific memory arena for renderer?
+- memory allocate multiple structs at the same time - macro
+- add casting to the allocation macro
+- clear frame arena after initialisation and every frame

+## Vulkan TODOs:
 - move functions to vk helpers

-## Vulkan TODOs:
+- vulkan setup
+- vulkan custom allocator
 - device requirements should be driven by game / engine
-- disable vsync
+- configurable vsync

 ### Platform TODOs:
 - minimise windows results in `engineState.suspended = 1`